evente/core/README.md

 # bjs

-JavaScript library designed to replace jQuery and AngularJS in small web applications
+JavaScript library for small web applications with some features of jQuery and AngularJS